The Bible is more than a book. Literally.

 Reading the Bible

-Here you can find a short and interesting book which can help you to understand the Bible.
-If you are a new reader, I would start with the stories of Jesus in the beginning of the New Testament.
+If you are a new reader, I would start with the stories of Jesus at the beginning of the New Testament.
 He is the Son of God who came to save us and bring the plans of God to completion.
 As you read on, let the Spirit of God speak to you and change you, as you learn who God is and grow to serve and worship Him!
-I end with a list where to find certain topics.
+I end with a list of where to find certain topics.

 - The beginning of the world: Genesis